 Examples of industry sectors with elevated risk include chemicals, energy, waste management, forestry and paper, mining and metals, and power generation.

-The purpose of this policy is to ensure that we identify and address environmental risks in our commercial loans and mortgage transactions in Canada and the United States.
+The purpose of this policy is to ensure that we identify and address environmental risks in our commercial loans and mortgage transactions.
 We follow a detailed environmental due diligence process to ensure we apply a suitable level of analysis on a transaction.
 We consider a number of factors including the size and type of transaction, conditions of the loan, and the nature of the client's business.

 This policy applies to our agriculture lending activities in Canada and is tailored to reflect environmental risks unique to the sector.
 We perform varying levels of due diligence depending on the size of the farm and whether it is crop or livestock.